maunium/stickerpicker/README.md

-# Maunium sticker picker - slightly modified for use with CronoLabs
+# Maunium sticker picker - now with CronoLabs support!
 A fast and simple Matrix sticker picker widget.
 Tested on Element Web, Android & iOS.
 Zips available in [releases](https://github.com/ron1n/crono-stickerpicker/releases) for the clients that prefer emotes (FluffyChat)

 ## Discussion for Maunium Sticker Picker